Unboxed-Software/solana-course/content/program-security.md

 }
 ```

-All together, the `update_movie_review` function should look something like this:
+All together, the `update_movie_review` function should look something like this.
+We’ll also include some messages to display in the program logs.

 ```rust
 pub fn update_movie_review(program_id: &Pubkey,